matthewsouther/osoberry/src/curriculum.md

 | 2:30-3      | Closing Circle            | Closing Circle            | Closing Circle            | Closing Circle            | Closing Circle          |
 | 3-5         | Aftercare + Choice Time   | Aftercare + Choice Time   | Aftercare + Choice Time   | Aftercare + Choice Time   | Aftercare + Choice Time |

-## Curriculum Focus by Class
+# Curriculum Focus by Subject

-***3rd/4th grade***
+## Math

+We use a combination of curriculums (Math for Love, Mindset Mathematics, Do the Math) and teacher created lessons.
+We introduce and practice concepts using hands-on materials and math games to develop a concrete and flexible understanding of math concepts.
+Whenever possible we integrate art into our math study to connect with the creative, beautiful side of the subject.

+In **1st grade**, students will focus on:

+* Building with and talking about shapes
+* Tens and ones are useful ways to organize
+* Using data to describe and wonder about the world
+* Equal means same
+* Building with numbers within 20
+* Using place value to add and subtract

+In **2nd grade**, students will focus on:

+* Partitioning shapes into equal parts
+* Making and using equal groups
+* Understanding 100
+* Composing and decomposing numbers
+* Using patterns in place value
+* Measurement in time and space

-In 3rd grade, **math** students will focus on:
+In **3rd grade**, students will focus on:

 * Continuing practice and fluency with addition & subtraction through 1000
 * Learning and practicing multiplication
 * Gaining a concrete understanding of division
 * Work with basic fractions to understand equal parts

-In 4th grade, **math** students will focus on:
+In **4th grade**, students will focus on:

 * Mastery of multiplication/division in useful situations
 * Play and practice with fractions including mixed fractions
 * Introduction to decimals
 * Using operations flexibly
 * Building and designing with shapes and angles

-We use a combination of curriculums (Math for Love, Mindset Mathematics, Do the Math) and teacher created lessons.
-We introduce and practice concepts using hands-on materials and math games to develop a concrete and flexible understanding of math concepts.
+*

+## Language Arts

+We use a combination of curriculums (Writing Workshop by Lucy Calkins, Brave Writer, Words Their Way Spelling ) and teacher created lessons to build authentic and joyful uses of reading and writing.
+For students needing more focused reading/writing instruction we utilize Structured Literacy approaches in small group pull-outs.
+We combine our Language Arts lessons with thematic units in Social Studies and Science, and integrate the arts whenever possible as a mode for storytelling.

-In **Language Arts,** students will focus on:
+In **1st/2nd grade**, students will focus on:

 * Reading for joy
+* Comprehension and discussion of read aloud texts
+* Exposure to a variety of texts including non-fiction, folktales, and poetry
+* Developing and documenting made up stories, how-to books, and expert narratives
+* Practicing neat, legible printed handwriting

+In **3rd/4th grade**, students will focus on:

+* Reading for joy
 * Reading a variety of texts including non-fiction, fiction, and poetry
 * Developing research skills using printed and online materials
 * Learning and practicing skills for book discussions
 * Fluency in writing fictional and personal narrative stories, informational texts, and poetry

-We use a combination of curriculums (Writing Workshop by Lucy Calkins, Brave Writer, Words Their Way Spelling ) and teacher created lessons to build authentic and joyful uses of reading and writing.
-For students needing more focused reading/writing instruction we utilize Structured Literacy approaches in small group pull-outs.
-We combine our Language Arts lessons with thematic units in Social Studies and Science, and integrate the arts whenever possible as a mode for storytelling.
+* Learning and practicing legible cursive script

+## Theme Study Projects

-Our **Theme Study Projects** include **Science** and **Social Studies** topics and rotate on a 2-year cycle:
+Our Theme Study Projects include **Science** and **Social Studies** topics and are highly influenced by class interests.
+We use a combination of teacher led and student directed investigations to explore our world.
+We integrate language arts and math into our projects as a space for authentic learning.

-* **Year 1:** Schoolyard Ecology, Mapping our City, Portland History, First Nations of Oregon, Class Musical
+**Example projects include:** Schoolyard ecology, mapping our city & Portland history, crime lab chemistry, First Nations of Oregon, animal reports, and class musicals
-* **Year 2:** Greek Myths, Fantasy Animals, Electricity, Oregon History, Terrarium Habitats, Class Musical